How a Texas Nurse Successfully Improved Discharge Education at Her Hospital

 By Siena Davis, MPH, Project Manager, PQI

-In 2017, Angie Wise, BSN, RN was working as a mom/baby nurse and the charge nurse at a small hospital in Texas.
+In 2017, Angie Wise was working as a mom/baby nurse and the charge nurse at a small hospital in Texas.
 While she was reviewing results of the Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey, she discovered that patient satisfaction scores were plummeting.
 She decided to look for a trend in her unit that could be changed to improve patient satisfaction.
-Wise found that the discharge process was not adequately meeting patients’ needs, due to limited time and constant interruptions of the nurses.
+Angie found that the discharge process was not adequately meeting patients’ needs, due to limited time and constant interruptions of the nurses.

-Wise told her manager about the module and explained that improved discharge education would lead to improved HCAHPS scores.
+Angie was a little concerned about getting buy in for the QI project, especially from more experienced nurses at her hospital.
+Despite these hesitations, she decided to introduce the idea to her manager.
+Angie said to her manager, “patients are saying they aren’t being educated.”
+She even brought documentation and data to support her point.
+Angie told her manager about the module and explained that improved discharge education would lead to improved HCAHPS scores.
 Her manager agreed and was eager to implement the module as an online education tool.
 Once the education department approved the module, all nurses in the unit were required to view it.
-Wise’s manager asked the nurses to discuss portions of the module during staff meetings.
+Angie’s manager asked the nurses to discuss portions of the module during staff meetings.

-Angie Wise's advice to others who are thinking about engaging in QI projects:
+Angie's advice to others who are thinking about engaging in QI:

 - “Get involved in professional organizations.”